Ministry-of-Silly-Scripts/codewars-js-getMiddle/NOTES.md

     - update code/test files ✅
 - domain discussion ✅
 - perform the 'canary' test just to check if the structure works ✅
+- it should return 'A' for input equal to 'A' ✅